MRK-yin/Rayan-Mohammad-process-instructor-draft/README.md

 ---

 ## Purpose
-The current job market for entry-level software development roles is oversaturated due to over hiring, AI, and many other factors.
-Your extensive knowledge in the many different aspects and parts of back-end systems is crucial to standing out in the current market as an Applied Computing or Computer Science student.
-Following this guide is extremely important because it will show you how to stand out in today's intense job market.
+The entry-level software development market is currently filled with large voluems of applications and demanding technical standards.
+This guide serves as a strategic roadmap for you as Applied Computing and Computer Science students to build a competitive presence that will make them stand out.
+It covers how you can develop  high-impact portfolio projects, contributions to open-source communities, networking strategies via Husky Handshake, and mastery of algorithmic interview patterns.
+The purpose of this document is to give you actionable steps for securing a back-end engineering role by demonstrating verified technical competency and architectural understanding.

 ## Showing Employers You Are Serious